nikitadugar/test/README.md

 ## About us

+At CloudDrove, we offer expert guidance, implementation support and services to help organisations accelerate their journey to the cloud.
+Our services include docker and container orchestration, cloud migration and adoption, infrastructure automation, application modernisation and remediation, and performance engineering.

-We're a DevOps Services company based in India and Germany.
-We ❤️  [Open Source Software][we_love_open_source] and you can Check out [our other modules][github] to get help with your new Cloud ideas.
+We ❤️  [Open Source Software][we_love_open_source] and you can check out [our other modules][github] to get help with your new Cloud ideas.